You can rent the Byers’ house from ‘Stranger Things’ - NewsBreak

 “The house is really fun.
 We left it as much like the film as possible,” Ryan and Karen Asher said.

 They were looking for a new home when they stumbled upon the house, not knowing its background.
 After doing some research, they realized the house could be a potential business opportunity.
-They could turn the home into an Airbnb, hoping it would attract fans of the show.Dry shampoo recalled
+They could turn the home into an Airbnb, hoping it would attract fans of the show.‘Stranger Things’ house for sale in Georgia

 “When we were looking at it initially, it was a win-win.
 If nobody was interested at all, we’d get to move into the house that we liked.
 If everybody loved it, then we’d get to share the house and all the fun that goes along with that,” Ryan said, “Now, we’re huge Stranger Things fans, and we know all about it.”